Surkhab Dam

-The Surkhab Dam (Band-e Surkhab; Surkhab Band) is located in the central part of Mohammad Agha District in Logar Province of Afghanistan.
+The Sorkhab Dam (Band-e Surkhab; Surkhab Band) is located in the central part of Mohammad Agha District in Logar Province of Afghanistan.
 It is a gravity dam owned and maintained by the country's Ministry of Energy and Water.
 It has a height of 40 m and a length of 114 m.

-Originally built in the 1930s, the Surkhab Dam is one of the largest sources of year-long water in Logar Province.
-It provides water for irrigation to around 2000 ha of agriculture land.
+Originally built in the 1930s, the Sorkhab Dam is one of the largest sources of year-long water in Logar Province.
+It provides water for irrigation to around 2000 ha of agricultural land.
 As of 2009, at least 3,500 farms in the province benefit from the dam.